danBamikiya/danBamikiya/README.md

             - Inclusion
             - Equality

-Other interests: Nanotechnology, Particle & Accelerator Physics
+Other interests: Speaking, Nanotechnology, Particle & Accelerator Physics

 I'm mostly writing Typescript, Sass, some Python, some [Power]Shell and some HCL.
 Oh and some HTML (its cool too).